Should You Refinance an FHA Loan to a VA Loan?

 Do You Plan to Own and Live In the Home for the Foreseeable Future?

-If you anticipate living in the home for the foreseeable future and have no plans to purchase another property until you sell the current one, refinancing an FHA loan to a VA loan could save you big over the life of the mortgage.
+If you anticipate living in the home long-term with no plans to buy another property before selling, refinancing from an FHA loan to a VA loan could produce significant savings over the life of the mortgage.

-Note: As a consumer protection measure, VA guidelines put a 36-month limit on the break-even point for refinance loans.
+Note: As a consumer protection measure, VA guidelines cap the break-even point for refinance loans at 36 months.
 Loans that would take longer to recoup your expenses cannot be approved.

 Can An FHA to VA Loan Refinance Save You Money?

-While VA loan rates are typically lower than with the FHA, not everyone will save money by refinancing.
-Homeowners who plan to sell in the next few years may be unable to recoup their closing costs.
-Also, those with ambitions to turn their home into a rental in the future may not want to tie up their VA entitlement despite a modest cost reduction.
-To find out what kind of savings you could expect from an FHA to VA loan refinance, check out current VA rates and apply with an experienced lender who can discuss the options based on your individual situation and needs.
+VA loan rates are typically lower than FHA rates, but not every homeowner will come out ahead by refinancing.
+Those who plan to sell in the next few years may be unable to recoup their closing costs.
+And borrowers who plan to eventually turn their home into a rental may not want to tie up their VA entitlement, even if the monthly savings look appealing.